Hultan/chessImager/readme.md

 ## Render order

-ChessImager is split up into seven different renderers, that are each responsible for drawing different parts of the chess board.
+**ChessImager** is split up into seven different renderers, that are each responsible for rendering different parts of the chess board.
 The renderers, and their indexes, are:

 | Index | Name               | Description                               |